madhurashinde/Practice-Codes/README.md

 8.Generate different patterns:

-Four programmes of different patterns of * are uploaded
+Four programmes of different patterns of * are added

 9.Find power of any number